International Economics, 2017

 “This experience was hands-down the best exposure to venture capital, and one of the most intense academic experiences I had at ND.
 Imagine an SIBC presentation, but you are up against 31 other teams in front of an evaluation panel of managing partners from top venture capital funds.”

-“I am super excited student startups.
+“I am super excited about student startups.
 I think that technology startups have not only become a very hot career choice for recent graduates but are one of the best ways to make an impact as a young person.
 This year I am working closely with the Irish Entrepreneurship Network to help bring more industry leaders to campus and provide real-world advice for startups on campus.”